 Your Trustee will present the Trust Deed proposal to your creditors.
 It's important to note that you do not need the agreement of all your creditors.
 The Trust Deed can proceed as long as it is accepted by creditors representing a majority of your total debt value.

 If your proposal is accepted by the required majority of creditors, the Trust Deed becomes protected.
 This means that all creditors, including those who did not agree to the proposal, are legally bound by its terms.
-This protection offers security from creditor actions.
+This protection offers security from enforcement action.

-Once your Trust Deed is protected, you will make regular monthly payments, as outlined in the proposal, to your Trustee.
+Once your Trust Deed begins, you will make regular monthly payments, as outlined in the proposal, to your Trustee.
 They will then distribute these payments to your creditors according to the agreed-upon terms.

-If you successfully make all the agreed-upon monthly payments and meet the Trust Deed's terms, you will be relieved of the legal obligation to repay any remaining unsecured debt at the end of your arrangement.
+If you successfully make all the agreed-upon monthly payments and meet the Trust Deed's terms, you will be relieved of the legal obligation to repay any remaining money owed at the end of your arrangement.

-Your Trustee will issue a Certificate of Completion to formalise the process and mark your credit report as "satisfied."
+Your Trustee will issue a Certificate of Completion after they're confirmed your final payment to formalise the process and mark your credit report as "satisfied."
 With your obligations fulfilled, you can begin rebuilding your credit and working towards a more stable financial future.

 It's important to be aware of the pros and cons of using a Trust Deed before you enter the arrangement.
 Here are some of the main advantages and disadvantages.